 Is this a "women only" organization?
 Do you discriminate?

 Anyone is welcome to enjoy the site, but all exchanges are strictly for women only.
 There are several other international sites offering mixed gender exchanges.
 If you need help finding some, check my sidebar.
 Once a member is approved, I do not discriminate against anything except unkindness.
 We have members from many walks of faith, many lifestyles, many cultures.
-All are welcome who would be kind, patient, and willing to extend grace to another in hopes of forming friendships.
-I have and will continue to ban members who are unkind, rude, or demanding of myself or other members.
+All approved members are welcome who would be kind, patient, and willing to extend grace to another in hopes of forming friendships.
+I have and will continue to ban members who are unkind, rude, dishonest, or demanding of myself or other members.

 Does my letter have to be Victorian themed/decorated/written with a fountain or quill/worded with flowery 19th century language?